SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 3. The CDC administrators have to agree and make the recommendation.

 So far, the data looks excellent on both the safety and efficacy front, so if there's going to be any problem I can't see it from here.
-(Other than, I wish this were faster?!)
+(Other than: I wish this whole process were faster?!)

 Looks like you'll soon be able to vaccinate your kids!

 The things on the horizon I'd like to see moving faster:
 - Similar pediatric approvals for Moderna and J&amp; J.
-- The last remaining age cohort: infant pediatric studies, i.e., ages 6 months up to 5 years.
+- The last remaining age cohort: infant pediatric studies, i.e., ages 6 months up to 5 years, for all 3 vaccines.
 I believe these are still in clinical trials, but haven't really checked.
 - Full approval for Moderna and J&amp;J, to put them on an even footing with Pfizer and tamp down a bit on the paranoia and superstition of the resisters.

-But for today&hellip; it looks like it was a good day.
+But for today&hellip; it looks like this was a good day.

 ---